-Since 1951, the Foundation has awarded nearly 700 fellowships to postdoctoral biomedical researchers at California’s eight accredited medical schools.
-The Foundation appoints six to eight new fellowships annually on a competitive, peer-review basis and will fund the fellowship for a maximum of three years based on satisfactory performance.
+Since 1951, the Foundation has awarded over 750 fellowships to postdoctoral biomedical researchers sponsored by California’s eight accredited medical schools.
+The Foundation awards new fellowships annually on a competitive, peer-review basis and will fund the fellowship for a maximum of three years based on satisfactory performance.

 Stipend payments are sent directly to the sponsoring medical school and can be used only for salary support of the fellow.
 No deductions are allowed for benefits, departmental or institutional overhead.

 The Foundation will announce the 2015 fellowship stipends by December 15, 2014.

 Candidates may be eligible to receive additional salary support from their sponsoring institution but cannot hold another full fellowship or a federally funded career development award.
 Other income will not preclude favorable consideration; however, candidates must state the source and amount of other income they expect to receive in their application.

 |November 3, 2014||Deadline for submitting all applications and reference letters.

 |December- January||Scientific Advisory Committee reviews and evaluates all applications.|

 |February 1, 2015||Applicants are notified of their status in the review process.|